+Note that we consider the imperfect channel estimation previously in Step $2$ for uplink communication.
+For simplicity, we assume that each client has perfect partial CSIT (channel phases) obtained from downlink channel estimation here.
+One reason for this different consideration is that the transmit power at the BS is usually much larger than those at devices, which naturally ensures more accurate downlink channel estimation than uplink.
+Additionally, even if the phase correction term suffers from estimation error, as long as the error is within $[-\pi/2,\pi/2)$, the proposed design is still valid \cite{sery2020tsp}, only at a cost of some channel gain lost. \end{remark}

 \begin{remark}[Extensions on NOMA systems] Another limitation of \alg is that the number of orthogonal spreading sequences is fixed for a given sequence length.
-To involve more clients during a learning round, or to expand the size of set $\mathcal{A}$, the system would need to adopt longer spreading sequences, which consumes more bandwidth.
-We first note that although there may exist a massive number of clients in an FL task, the number of involved clients in each learning round is usually relatively small (due to client selection), which implies the bandwidth cost is affordable for our design.
-Secondly, as an alternative, the system can adopt a non-orthogonal spreading sequence to improve the scalability without the cost of extra bandwidth.
-Applying a non-orthogonal spreading sequence is consistent with non-orthogonal multiple access (NOMA) systems, which is an emerging technology for massive machine-type communications (mMTC) applications.
-For non-orthogonal spreading sequence, the requirement of spreading sequence in \eqref{eq:orthogonalSC} becomes
+To expand the size of set $\mathcal{A}$, the system would need to adopt longer spreading sequences, which consumes more bandwidth.
+We first note that although there may exist a large number of clients in an FL task, the number of actively participating clients in each learning round is usually relatively small (due to client selection), which implies the bandwidth cost will not be too significant for our design.
+Second, as an alternative, the system can adopt non-orthogonal spreading sequences to improve the scalability without the cost of extra bandwidth.
+Applying non-orthogonal spreading sequences is consistent with non-orthogonal multiple access (NOMA) systems, which is an emerging technology for massive machine-type communications (mMTC) applications.
+For non-orthogonal spreading sequences, the requirement in \eqref{eq:orthogonalSC} becomes

 which can be achieved by random Gaussian vectors.
-Note that Lemma \ref{lemma:cauchyRndVar} still holds for non-orthogonal spreading sequences, since it allows an arbitrary covariance matrix of random Gaussian vector $Y$ and $Z$.
-Non-orthogonal spreading sequences will introduce inter-symbol interference besides noise when decoding global model parameters in Step $4$.
-Therefore, the convergence bound proposed in Section \ref{sec:CvgAna} can be regarded as a lower bound for NOMA systems.
-For more analysis in the presence of interference, readers can refer to \cite{weiRO2022}.
+Note that Lemma \ref{lemma:cauchyRndVar} still holds for non-orthogonal spreading sequences, since it allows an arbitrary covariance matrix of random Gaussian vectors $Y$ and $Z$.
+Non-orthogonal spreading sequences will introduce inter-symbol interference besides noise when decoding the global model parameters in Step $4$.
+Therefore, the convergence bound developed in Section \ref{sec:CvgAna} can be regarded as a lower bound for NOMA systems.

 \end{remark}